-Major Darling has found forgotten dreams and adventures from a future long past and brought them together in The Orphanage for Lost Adventures.
+Artist Jeroen van Kesteren (living and working in The Netherlands) has found forgotten dreams and adventures from a future long past and brought them together in The Orphanage for Lost Adventures; a collection of beautiful and intricate 19th century fantasy aircrafts and airships.
 Now abandoned and forgotten they once gave exciting glimpses of a bright future full of adventure and technical wonder, a time in which nothing seemed impossible.

 Each object tells his own story and invites you to step inside a forgotten world from an industrial Victorian era, in which van Kesteren’s love for everything with rivets in it, is inextricably linked to perfectionist enthusiasm.
 The various contraptions in his series Orphanage for Lost Adventures reflect the nostalgic relics of the neo-Victorian movement and feature retro-futuristic technologies found in the literary works of H. G. Wells and Jules Verne.

 Every aspect of the aircraft is carefully crafted and uniquely imaginative.
 You wouldn’t tell, but the miniature models are produced from paper, cardboard, aluminum foil, and adhesives.
 From the tiny holes on the wings to the various spokes, pipes, and ladders: the delicate material transforms to robust wing fins, steam engines and skin plates.

 The result is free-flow perfection and serene beauty.

 At the moment Jeroen van Kesteren is focused on a prestigious assignment for a well-known international company.
 This will be installed in mid-January.
 More information follows.